Tom-Tee/Tom-Tee/README.md

 I now work closely with the Le Wagon team in Melbourne as a Teacher Assistant. 🚀

-Outside of coding, I love lifting heavy weights, coffee, beer and travel. ☕️🏋️‍♂️🌏
+Outside of coding, I love coffee, beer, travel and lifting heavy weights. ☕️ 🏋️‍♂️ 🌏

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-temple/)